Jennifer Garner Shares A Rare Photo With Her Folks On ‘Grandparents Day’ While Honoring Ben Affleck’s Parents

 “I keep hoping your mom will be on your pretend cooking show again soon!” a second social media user joked.

 “Wow, your dad and Victor Garber could be brothers!
 They look very alike!
-Great genetics,” one more complimented.
+Great genetics,” one more person complimented.